Will-Griffiths-Ireland/Emerald-Eye/README.md

 The overall design of the site is tailored towards minilism and focusing on the art itself.
 Initially I was going to allow users to just upload as many images as they wanted directly, but this raised concerns over inaproriate content and a flood of low quality content.
 The approach I decided on was a more curated and personal touch, much like a small art gallery.

+Due to time constraints this is very much an MVP storefront that was built rapidly but still aims to be fully functional and meet all pass criteria.

 ### Wireframes